 Unfortunately, school-related stressors have only been worsened by the COVID-19 crisis.
 Educators across the globe are concerned about learning loss as a result of the pandemic, and rightly so.
-As students return to in-person learning, they’re having to reckon with this learning loss, leading to added pressure to “catch up” academically.
+As students have returned to in-person learning, this learning loss has led to added pressure to “catch up” academically.
 Harvard and Stanford Universities’ collaborative research effort, the Education Recovery Scorecard, found that “the average U.S. public school student in grades 3-8 lost the equivalent of a half year of learning in math and a quarter of a year in reading” during the COVID-19 pandemic.

 The COVID-19 crisis has also exacerbated many of the common causes of school-related stress noted above.
-For example, some educators assigned excessive homework during virtual learning in order to “make up” for time spent out of the classroom, or they understandably struggled to teach virtual lessons effectively as they grappled with the pandemic themselves.
+For example, some educators assigned excessive homework during virtual learning to “make up” for time spent out of the classroom.
+They understandably struggled to teach virtual lessons effectively as they grappled with the pandemic themselves.
 Despite the realities of the pandemic, students were not exempt from the pressure to maintain high grades, even while dealing with things like limited access to digital devices and internet, sick family members, and poor diet without access to school meals.

 How to Equip Students to Better Handle Stress

 While schools can certainly take action to reduce causes of school-related stress at the source—revising testing and homework policies, shifting focus from grades to learning/understanding, and promoting physically healthy behaviors, for example—the reality is that school-related stressors can never be 100% eliminated.
-As such, every student needs to be taught tools to help them navigate stress as well as other challenges.
+As such, every student needs to develop tools to help them navigate stress as well as other challenges.
 One effective way to make these tools available to students is through the intentional building of social-emotional learning (SEL) skills.

 How Does SEL Help Relieve Academic Stress?